Contents

 Conclusion

 Repentance isn’t an isolated event but an ongoing path toward personal growth and alignment with a higher purpose.
 It prompts us to shed self-centeredness, fostering harmony between our beliefs and actions.
 It is a lifelong practice that underscores our shared human vulnerability and need for redemption.
-Ultimately, repentance initiates salvation’s journey, driven by a humble heart seeking renewal.
+Ultimately, a humble heart seeking renewal drives the journey of salvation, which begins with repentance.